mcfefa/CMML-diversity/src/03c_gene_signatures+heatmaps/README.md

 The code for this analysis is described in `HSC_depletion_scRes_eppert_wu_vg`.

+(3) `Wu_GMP_score_clus2_vs_nonClus2` aggregates scores from Wu signature for GMP cells and splits by whether the cells are in cluster 2.
+It then exports to csv for plotting in Graphpad.
+Plot is shown in Supp.
+Fig. S9.

-(3) `WNT_signature` details the signature scoring and plots shown in Supp.
+(4) `WNT_signature` details the signature scoring and plots shown in Supp.
 Figure S10.
 Signature derives from:
 "Herault A, Binnewies M, Leong S, Calero-Nieto FJ, Zhang SY, Kang YA, et al. Myeloid progenitor cluster formation drives emergency and leukaemic myelopoiesis.
 Nature 2017;544(7648):53-8 doi 10.1038/nature21693."